lehuannhatrang/ml-platform-admin/README.md

 The 1st time you login, you need to copy the token you just generated and paste it into the Enter token field on the login page.
 ![image](docs/images/readme-login-en.png)
-Once the process of authentication passed, you can use karmada dashboard freely.
-You can follow the Usage of karmada-dashboard to have a quick experience of  karmada dashboard.
+Once the process of authentication passed, you can use Admin Portal freely.
+You can follow the Usage of ml-platform-admin to have a quick experience of Admin dashboard.

 Note: You may need to refresh the page after submitting the token.